Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in

 \subsection{Our Contribution}

-We propose a framework for estimating the relation between time-resolved measures of an environmental mixture and a health outcome.
-We refer our new framework as Bayesian kernel machine regression distributed lag model (BKMR-DLM).
+We propose a framework for estimating the relationship between time-resolved measures of an environmental mixture and a health outcome.
+We refer our new framework as a Bayesian kernel machine regression distributed lag model (BKMR-DLM).
 BKMR-DLM uses time-weighted exposures \citep{Wilson2017a} to reduce the dimension of the time-resolved exposure data and to identify windows of susceptibility.
 The potentially nonlinear and non-additive association between these time-weighted exposures and a health outcome is modeled using kernel machine regression.
-Taken together, the model represents a new form of structured multiple index model (MIM) \citep{Xia2008a} that imposes structure on the weight functions that form linear combinations of covariates that then serve as inputs into a nonparametric function.
+The kernel machine is a penalized estimator that can reduce the effect of multicollinearity between the multiple exposures.
+Taken together, the model represents a new form of structured multiple index model (MIM) \citep{Xia2008a} that imposes structure on the weight functions that form linear combinations of covariates, which then serve as inputs into a nonparametric function.
 To handle the larger parameter space required to account for exposure timing and the parameter constraints necessary for MIMs, we propose a new MCMC algorithm for the BKMR framework.
 Hence, BKMR-DLM integrates modern methods for time-resolved measures of exposures and mixtures in a coherent Bayesian framework.
-To our knowledge, this is the first approach to simultaneously address nonlinearities, interactions, exposure timing in a single cohesive model.
+To our knowledge, this is the first approach to simultaneously address nonlinearities, interactions, and exposure timing in a single cohesive model.

 Section~\ref{s:data} presents the motivating data and the results of preliminary analyses of these data using standard methods.
 These exploratory analyses introduce notation and background, illustrate some general patterns in the data, and illustrate limitations of existing methodology.
 Section~\ref{s:kmrwithtime} presents the proposed methods.
 Section~\ref{s:sim} compares the proposed approach to established methods in a simulation study.
-We show that BLMR-DLM can estimate windows of susceptibility to components of a mixture and that BKMR-DLM can more accurately estimate exposure response functions than established DLM or mixtures methods.
-In Section~\ref{s:da} we apply BKMR-DLM to data from a birth cohort conducted in Eastern Massachusetts, USA, to estimate the association between weekly maternal exposure to four pollutants and birth weight for gestational age $z$-score (BWGAz).
+We show that BLMR-DLM can estimate windows of susceptibility to components of a mixture and that BKMR-DLM can more accurately estimate exposure-response functions than established DLM or mixtures methods applied to exposure summaries.
+In Section~\ref{s:da} we apply BKMR-DLM to data from a birth cohort study conducted in Eastern Massachusetts, USA, to estimate the association between weekly maternal exposure to four pollutants and birth weight for gestational age $z$-score (BWGAz).
 We conclude with a discussion in Section~\ref{s:discussion}.